sofferor/spring-boot-microservices/README.md

 ### Notes
    * The Eureka Client also handle the load balancing (hence the annotation on RestTemplate called LoadBalanced).
    * The Eureka Server handle the Fault Tolerance.
+   * After you run the Eureka Server (discovery-server) you need to wait about two minutes until the Eureka Clients register to the Server.

 This is how the Eureka Server should look like: